-The second weekend in May 2014 is special for Florence as it is the weekend we celebrate Florence Days, complete with a parade.
-We had a great Parade last time on May 11th, 2013 partly due to the great weather.
-We do not have photos from that parade but you can see pictures from the 2007 Parade!
-Starting in June, our attractions will open for the summer (June - September) from 9 A.M. to 5 P.M. on Friday and Saturday!
+The second weekend in May 2014 was special for Florence as it is the weekend we celebrated Florence Days.
+We had a great Parade on May 10th, 2014 partly due to the great weather.

 Click image to see more photos